Rajdeepc/search-stolen-bike/README.md

   - [ ] Location of the theft
   - [ ] Picture of the bike, if available
 - [ ] I want to filter reported bike thefts by partial case title.
+- [ ] I want to filter reported bike thefts by date range.
 - [ ] I want to see a loading state until the list is available.
 - [ ] I want to see an error state if the list is unavailable.
 - [ ] I want to see an empty state if there are no results.

-### Nice to have

-After all must-have requirements have been met, some of the following nice-to-have items can also be included in the app.

-As a police officer:

-- [ ] I want to filter reported bike thefts by date range.
-- [ ] I want to see a case detail page that shows:
-  - [ ] Case description
-  - [ ] Date of the theft
-  - [ ] Date of when the case was reported
-  - [ ] Location of the theft
-  - [ ] Map of the location

 ## Your Mission

 Create the React application that satisfies all must-have requirements above, plus any nice-to-have requirements you wish to include.

 For that, you’ll need to make requests to a publicly-available [API](https://www.bikewise.org/documentation/api_v2) to get JSON content and print it on view.

 The API is known to have some limitations.
 If you are not able to implement a particular requirement, please provide a description of what and why you could not implements.